 Ketamine was first approved by the FDA as an anesthetic suitable for use in children, adults, and the elderly in 1970.
 It does not significantly slow breathing or lower blood pressure, making it a very safe medication in all areas of treatment.

-Ketamine became part of the party scene in the early 90’s.
+Ketamine became part of the party scene in the early 90s.
 That’s also when the studies began taking off in the field of psychiatry.
 Over the past 3 decades, thousands of research trials have been conducted with positive results.
-Overall, almost all studies have found significant antidepressant effect with ketamine administration.
+Overall, almost all studies have found significant antidepressant effects with ketamine administration.

-Ketamine is a remarkably safe medication, and is one of the most studied medications available to us today.
-Doctors, researchers, and scientists have complied a considerable amount of knowledge in its use for anesthesia (for over 50 years) and in pain management (for over 20 years).
-Even doses for full aesthetic use, which is 10x the amount for depression, has been proven abundantly safe.
+Ketamine is a remarkably safe medication and is one of the most studied medications available to us today.
+Doctors, researchers, and scientists have compiled a considerable amount of knowledge in its use for anesthesia (for over 50 years) and in pain management (for over 20 years).
+Even doses for full aesthetic use, which is 10x the amount for depression, have been proven abundantly safe.

 There have not been any reported long term side effects of memory or concentration.
 There also has not been reports of addiction, dependence or tolerance when taken as directed (even with prolong usage over many years).
 Long term usage can sometimes cause liver functions to elevate, which return to normal upon discontinuing the medication.
 The infusions can also cause bladder symptoms which can also short lived.